BouthaynaM/OOP_java_mlm/readme.txt

-it returns a string containing the frequency table information it gets the frequency table from the classifier, uses the StringBuilder to create a formatted display of total examples count, class(fever or no fever), body temperature counts by fever status and chills counts by fever status
+it returns a string containing the frequency table information it gets the frequency table from the classifier, uses the StringBuilder to create a formatted display of total examples count, class(fever or no fever), body temperature counts by fever status and chills counts by fever status headache counts by fever status and fatigue counts by fever status

 MAINVIEW CLASS
 the MainView class purpose is to create a graphical user interface handling all the user interactions and displaying results